SPECIALIST PSYCHOLOGIST ALPTEKIN AYDIN OFFERS GROUND-BREAKING TREATMENT!

-Alptekin Aydin has completed the European TMS Clinical Certification Course at Maastricht University, Netherlands.
+Alptekin Aydin has completed the International TMS Clinical Certification Course.

 Specialist Psychologist Alptekin Aydin successfully completed the Clinical Certification Course in Transcranial Magnetic Stimulation (TMS).
 This course is officially recognised by the European Union of Medical Specialist (UEMS) and accredited by the European Accreditation Council for CME (EACCME)

 He is keen to encourage innovative new rTMS treatments combining with Cognitive Behavioural Therapy (CBT) to offer the quickest solutions for mental health conditions without any medication side effects that can occour with antidepressants.

 What is Transcranial Magnetic Stimulation (TMS)?

 Targeted Transcranial Magnetic Stimulation, is approved by both the National Institute for Health and Care Excellence (NICE) in the UK and the Food and Drug Administration (FDA) in the U.S. . rTMS is a relatively short, non-invasive, outpatient treatment.
 That means that it doesn’t involve surgery, there’s no anaesthesia or sedation required, and no down time needed afterwards.
 It is pain-free and unlike antidepressant medication, side effects are both uncommon and very mild.
 You stay awake and alert throughout the treatment.
 TMS therapy is also non-systemic, which means that it has no effect on other areas of your body as antidepressants can.

 Electricity is the language of the brain and problems with mental health occur when regions of the brain are not communicating properly.
 By analysing the electrical activity in your brain, it tells us what and where any problems lie. rTMS uses magnetic pulses to stimulate the neurons in the brain related to mood and anxiety, where communication between neurons is either over-active or under-active.
 The magnetic field produced by the rTMS equipment induces or reduces electrical activity in the neurons.
 You should continue taking medication, including medication for mental health, as usual.
 There is no interaction with rTMS, and medication does not influence your pre-treatment Mental Health Assessment.